 The Hidden Truth About Adam And Eve's Children

 Just about all of the information we have about the story of Adam and Eve, at least in an official sort of sense, comes from the Hebrew scriptures known as the Tanakh, which were later included in the Old Testament of the Christian Bible.
 In fact, the only mentions of the two come in the earliest verses of the book of Genesis (known as Bereshit in the Tanakh).
 Yet, for all its brevity, the story of Adam and Eve is a dramatic one.
-As the story goes, they were the first known humans to be created and then upended it all after eating forbidden fruit and subsequently getting kicked out of the paradisiacal Garden of Eden.
+As the story goes, they were the first known humans to be created, but they upended it all after eating forbidden fruit and subsequently getting kicked out of the paradisiacal Garden of Eden.
 Things got even worse when they had children.
-One son, Cain, decided to murder another, Abel, for what seem to many to be petty reasons based in jealousy (though there are likely plenty of things that nobody told you about Cain and Abel that may complicate that notion).
+One son, Cain, decided to murder his brother, Abel, for what seem to be petty reasons based on jealousy (though there are likely plenty of things that nobody told you about Cain and Abel that may complicate that notion).

 Only three sons are named in the Bible